ciaranm-2018/front-end-project/README.md

  Bookings Page:
 Go to "Bookings" page.
-Try to submit the form without submitting data in each field, verify that the 'please fill out this field' notification appears.
+Try to submit the form without entering data in each field, verify that the 'please fill out this field' notification appears.

  Media Queries:
-Test the site on different sixed platforms to verify responsivness.
+Test the site on different sized platforms to verify responsivness.

  -Deployment-